 Towels and Linen

-We follow Visit Scotland recommendations and change towels once every three days.
+We follow Visit Scotland recommendations and change towels once every four days.
 We are happy to change towels on a more frequent basis if you require.

 Recycling and composting